-Summary: The story “The Necklace” tells the story of a woman from a lower middle-class background who was never happy with who she was or what she had, and consequently, she met with a tragic end.
+The story “The Necklace” tells the story of a woman from a lower middle-class background who was never happy with who she was or what she had, and consequently, she met with a tragic end.
 She never got over the fact that she did not have a lavish lifestyle and eventually gave in to the urge to have one.
 In order for her to go to the ball, she borrowed a diamond necklace from a friend who was wealthy.
 She was forced to endure a challenging struggle in order to make up for the loss of this piece of jewellery, which she, unfortunately, lost.

 It’s hard to resist the allure of Madame Matilda Loisel’s affable smile and lovely demeanour.
 She thinks she was made for the finer things in life.
 She laments her fate on a regular basis because she is poor and cannot afford her extravagant aspirations.

-Matilda, who is married to Loisel, a clerk at the Board of Education, makes her own life more miserable by constantly contrasting it with her ideal, more affluent existence.
+Matilda, who is married to Loisel, a clerk at the Ministry of Public Instruction, makes her own life more miserable by constantly contrasting it with her ideal, more affluent existence.
 Her husband is concerned about her and tries to lift her spirits by praising the simple pleasures of their daily lives.
 Later, he gives her a party invitation he received from the Minister of Public Instruction.
 And now that she has received this invitation, Matilda is feeling even worse about her situation.
 She becomes enraged because she has nothing to wear to the formal event.
 Not wanting to let this opportunity pass, her husband gladly forks over the 400 francs he had set aside for a hunting gun so that Matilda could purchase an appropriate dress for the occasion.

 Loisel observes Matilda’s glum demeanour a few days prior to the ball party.
 When he inquires as to why, she says that she does not own any suitable jewellery to complement the dress.
 He suggests she accessorise with some fresh flowers, but Matilda is not keen on the idea.
 Their friend, Madame Forestier, is very wealthy, so her husband suggests that she borrow the jewellery from her.
 Matilda thinks this is a good plan, so she visits her friend the following day to discuss the issue.
 The generous Madame Forestier lets Matilda take whatever she likes from the jewellery box.
 Matilda takes a magnificent diamond necklace from the collection after examining and admiring it.